The Royal Navy of Sailing Ships

 At sea the national colours were not necessarily flown, and an accepted ruse de guerre was flying the enemy's, to be replaced with one's own just before starting the engagement of a thus confused opponent.

-If the enemy's colours had been shot away during the action, waving a white flag or any other clearly visible piece of white cloth could be accepted as a sign of surrender.
+Lowering one's colours during a battle was an indication of surrender to a victorious enemy - if the colours had been shot away during the action, waving a white flag or any other clearly visible piece of white cloth could be accepted as an equivalent sign.

 (Click here to enlarge)

-The noon meal was served at the end of the Forenoon Watch, followed between 11 am and 12 noon by the always-welcome cry of Up spirits! or Splice the mainbrace signalling the distribution on deck by the Purser of grog, a tot from the Rum Tub, a small barrel inscribed with words of toast to the Sovereign.
+The noon meal was served at the end of the Forenoon Watch at 12 noon, followed about 1 hour later by the always-welcome cry of Up spirits! or Splice the mainbrace!, signalling the distribution on deck by the Purser of grog, a tot from the Rum Tub, a small barrel inscribed with words of toast to the Sovereign.

 Each mess had a "Rum Bosun" who would collect the right number of tots for each mess.
 The ceremony was supervised by a couple of Royal Marines to ensure no rowdiness, jostling, etc.